 - In some instances, it becomes apparent that even with support and adjustments, the employee isn’t well enough to work.
 The employee will normally realise this themselves and talk to you, but if this doesn’t happen, you may need to take the initiative and encourage them to return to their GP for further advice.

-Phased return to work pay
+Does phased return to work effect pay?

 It’s really important to be clear with the employee about the effect a phased return will have on their pay.
 This will depend on their contract of employment.